 Think Tank for Women in Business & Technology

-The Think Tank for Women in Business & Technology is founded by Tech Philosopher, Somi Arian, as part of the soon-to-launch, FemPeak platform.
 The initiative began in July 2020 with Somi’s announcement on LinkedIn.
 (See the embedded post to the left).
-Our mission is to raise women’s socioeconomic status and to see women in the top tier of business, technology, science, and philosophy.
+Our mission is to raise women’s socioeconomic status and see women in the top tier of business, technology, science, and philosophy.

-Currently, there are ten giant tech corporations, five in the US and five in China, that are determining the future of humanity as we merge with technology in the 21st Century.
-Not a single one of these companies is founded and run by women.
+There are ten giant tech corporations, five in the US and five in China, that are determining the future of humanity as we merge with technology in the 21st Century.
+Not a single one of these companies are founded and run by women.
 It is imperative to have a female perspective in the room where the future of humanity is decided.
 We’re building a super-platform to be a stepping stone for women to realise their full potential.
-We want to see an equal number of women at the table and in the driver seat, in this century, as we build new industries and new economic models, and our political systems and educational institutions undergo profound changes driven by technology.
-You can sign up below to join the conversation:
+We want to see an equal number of women at the table and in the driver seat.

 A Premise Worth Considering

 Let’s start with a simple question: why don’t we have more female world-class scientists, business leaders, and innovators?
 Even in areas that are historically known as female domains such as cooking, sewing, and dancing, the highest-paid chefs, designers, and dancers are male.
 Here is a premise worth considering.
 Somehow it all appears to stem from the flow of information between three elements that shape all of the human experience.
 Those elements are nature, nurture and the self.

 - Nature is our biology, the DNA which defines our mental and physical components.